mcconvil/pdxTrees/README.md

 # pdxTrees

 A Data Package composed of information on inventoried trees in Portland, OR.
-There are three datasets in the package:
+There are two datasets in the package:

   - `pdxTrees_parks`, which contains data on 25,534 trees from 174
     Portland parks.

-  - `ohsuTrees_parks`, which contains data on the 875 trees in the parks surrounding the Oregon Health and Science University – South Waterfront Campus.

   - `pdxTrees_streets`, which contains data on 218,602 trees located on Portland’s streets.
 A street tree is loosely defined as a tree